sourcehut-mirrors/chawan/doc/config.md

 # Configuration of Chawan

-Chawan supports configuration of various options like keybindings, user stylesheets, site preferences, etc. The configuration format is very similar to toml, with the following exceptions:
+Chawan supports configuration of various options like keybindings, user stylesheets, site preferences, etc. The configuration format is almost toml, with the following exceptions:

 * Inline tables may span across multiple lines.
 * Table arrays can be cleared by setting a variable by the same to the